-- Understand the meaning of, and the power of, advocacy.
+- Students will understand the meaning of, and the power of, advocacy.
 They will learn firsthand the impact of advocacy and the potential for citizen voices in provincial decision making.

-- Engage in bi-weekly Tuesday meetings (both online and face to face) to increase their knowledge in the following areas.
+- Students engage in bi-weekly Tuesday meetings (both online and face to face) to increase their knowledge in the following areas.

 - Climate mitigation through small-scale projects

 - The existing education system and how decisions are made

 - How they can use their interest in climate mitigation and their knowledge of the education system to create change in Alberta education

 AYLEEE participants have recently shown leadership by sharing their call for more environmental, energy and climate change education by presenting at..